-In this article, we’ll explore that form and types of insurance are typically required in the B2B enterprise marketplace.
+In this article, we’ll explore the types of insurance that are typically required in the B2B enterprise marketplace.

 If you are an innovation company, there are several aspects of your software development process (SDLC) where you need to identify risk, including: